 Berkley fishing brought back the plopper, and it’s been a big hit.
 Why you ask, people love fishing lures where they can visually see the strike.

-The other type of topwater lure is walking baits for largemouth bass.
-Finally, and probably the most popular is the original Zara Spook.
+The other type of topwater lure is walking baits for largemouth bass, smallmouth bass, peacock bass, and even Striped bass.
+Finally, and probably the most popular, is the original Zara Spook.
 They’re so many more that have been copied or redeveloped over the years.
-Why, you may ask, because it works and it catches big fish!
+Why, you may ask because it works and it catches big fish!

 Let’s discuss the topwater prop baits.
 There are prop baits with two props, like the original Devil’s Horse.
 Also, there are topwater plugs with props on the rear, known as single prop bait.
-They even have twin-prop baits that suspend below the surface, called spy bait.
+They even have twin-prop baits, called spy bait, that suspend below the surface.
 But for this article, let’s focus on the top water styles.
 The big difference between the two props baits is the noise; it makes the water spray.

 Throw it out and let it sit?